mailhexu/TB2J/docs/src/faq.rst

 My exchange parameters are different from the results from total energy methods.
 What are the possible reasons?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The exchange parameters from TB2J and those from the total energy are not completely the same so they can be different.
+- TB2J uses the magnetic force theorem and perturbation theory, which is more accurate if the spin orientation only slightly deviate from the reference state.
+  The total energy method often flip the spins to get the energies with various spin configuration, therefore is probably better at describing the interactions if the spin is more disordered.

+- The results from the total energy method depends on the model it assumes.
+For example, for system with long-range spin ineraction, or higher order interactions, these parameters are re-normalized into the exchange parameters.
+Whereas TB2J does not, which makes the physically meaning more tractable.

+- The conventions should be checked when you compare the results from different sources.
+Perhaps sometimes it is just a factor of 1/2 or whether the S is normalized to 1.

 The results seems to contradict the experimental results.
 Why?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^